Message from class teacher

 Things to remember

-- Pocket Reader – completed and returned every Monday
+- Pocket Reader – signed and returned every Tuesday

 - Homework by: WOW – Thursday am, Spellings – Friday, Topic activity – Tuesday